Matters of Note: Psychological Impact of Exposure to Social Violence on Children

 Wiedeman, Ashlee M. et al. ‘Factors Influencing The Impact Of Aggressive And Violent Media On Children And Adolescents’.
 Aggression and Violent Behavior (2015) M5

 About the Author: Naureen Rehman is a student of Bachelors of Science in Nursing at Aga Khan University School of Nursing And Midwifery, Pakistan.
-She can be reached [email protected]
+She can be reached at [email protected]

 About this article: This article is competing for the JPMS International Medical Writing Contest 2015.